anthonygrees/sre_thoughts/README.md

 Some things to remember:
 1. The MOST important feature of any system is it’s reliability.
 2. Our monitoring does not only decide our reliability because our Users do.
-3. Reliability comes from great engineered Software, Operations and Business.
+3. Reliability comes from great engineered Software, Operations and Business working `together`.

 ### 3. SRE Measures